Jones, Isabela: History

 The vast virgin forests and fertile soil of the place were populated and harnessed and cultivated by the indigenous Pugots (Aetas) and Ilongots (Bugkalots), and the Yogads who are natives of southern Isabela, particularly the towns of Echague, Angadanan and San Guillermo, and the enterprising Ilocanos who migrated overland for a couple of centuries all the way from the Ilocos region in northwestern Luzon.
 Other ethnic groups followed like the Gaddangs, Ifugaos and Ibanags, and later, the Tagalogs from Central Luzon.

-The Aglipayan Church (Philippine Independent Catholic Church) was the first established church in the area, followed later by the Roman Catholic Church and various Protestant denominations.
+The Aglipayan Church (Philippine Independent Church) was the first established church in the area, followed later by the Roman Catholic Church and various Protestant denominations.
 There were very few primary schools, all hinged to an intermediate school called Jones Farm School at the poblacion.
 The early inhabitants concentrated on agriculture with tobacco, corn and peanuts as primary crops.
 Revenue principally came from the real property tax, cedula tax and sled tax.
 The town was then greatly dependent on national aid.

 When the Japanese Imperial Army invaded the Philippines in 1941, Jones became a shelter for the national and provincial officials and for evacuees from other places until 1942.
 The town likewise became the seat of the provincial government from 1941 to 1943.
 It was subsequently occupied by the Japanese forces, but its forested areas continued to be a stronghold of Filipino guerillas and American soldiers who for a while were under the command of Brigadier General Guillermo Nakar.

 In 1945, Filipino troops of the 11th Infantry Regiment, Philippine Commonwealth Army, USAFIP-NL are liberated and recaptured Jones from the Japanese forces.
 The liberating forces united the scattered guerrilla units who helped in attacking and defeating Japanese forces toward the end of the war.

 Jones was the home of Silvino M. Gumpal who led Isabela as governor from 1946 to 1951; earlier, Gumpal represented Isabela in Congress from 1934 to 1935.

-In 1959, the name of barrio Mangaratungot was changed to San Vicente.
+On March 28, 1959, the name of barrio Mangaratungot was changed to San Vicente.
+On September 28 of the same year, the municipality's southern portion was ceded to the newly created municipality of San Agustin.